hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 ### How to deposit to vault

 1. Go to "My vaults" page.
-2. Click on the vault you want to transfer to see details.
+2. Click the vault you want to transfer to see details.

 3. Get **receive address** to transfer btc to vault from your preferred wallet.
      * Using QR
-        1. Click on "Refresh and show qr" button.
+        1. Click "Refresh and show qr" button.
         2. Scan this qr from your preferred wallet to transfer founds.

      * Using Address
-        1. Click on "Refresh and copy" button.
+        1. Click "Refresh and copy" button.

         2. Use this address to transfer founds from your preferred wallet.
 <div style="text-align: center">
 <img src="./assets/nbv_receive_address.png" style="width: 30vw; min-width: 250px" />
 </div>

-4. Click on **Refresh** button positioned on bottom right corner to confirm the sats was received successfully.
+4. Click **Refresh** button positioned on bottom right corner to confirm the sats was received successfully.
 <div style="text-align: center">
 <img src="./assets/nbv_refresh_button.png" style="width: 30vw; min-width: 250px" />
 </div>